This week's Wow at the Woodson - Wausau Pilot & Review

 “Cast, Carved & Cut”

-Twenty small-scale sculptures from the museum’s collection can be viewed and studied in a specially designed case located in the lower level of the 2012 addition.
+Twenty small-scale sculptures from the museum’s collection can be viewed and studied in a specially designed case in the lower level.

 The grounds provide a colorful, seasonal backdrop for sculpture.
 Embark on a seek-and-find, using a map with riddles as clues to find six small-scale sculptures.